Blinken meeting Indian counterpart amid fallout over Sikh leader’s killing

 But Jaishankar’s trip comes as India faces growing international scrutiny after Canadian Prime Minister Justin Trudeau said last week that Ottawa was investigating “credible allegations of a potential link” between India and the killing of Sikh leader Hardeep Singh Nijjar.

-On Thursday, Department of State spokesman Matthew Miller declined to preview the meeting between Blinken and Jaishankar, but said Washington has urged New Delhi to cooperate with the probe.
+On Thursday, State Department spokesman Matthew Miller declined to preview the meeting between Blinken and Jaishankar, but said Washington has urged New Delhi to cooperate with the probe.
 Miller added that those efforts will continue.

-However, Trudeau told reporters on Thursday afternoon that he had received assurances from US officials that Blinken will raise the Canadian investigation with Jaishankar.
+However, Trudeau told reporters on Thursday afternoon that he had received assurances from US officials that Blinken will raise the Canadian allegations with Jaishankar.

 “The Americans have been with us in speaking to the Indian government about how important it is that they be involved in following up on the credible allegations that agents of the Indian government killed a Canadian citizen on Canadian soil,” the prime minister said.